-Foreseen and unavoidable conflicting responsibilities may be grounds for in-block concessions - students should discuss these with the course Tutor before the beginning of the block whenever possible and must notify the Tutor of these by the end of the second day of the block.
-Students with foreseen, conflicting responsibilities that will not allow them to complete all required work or meet course learning outcomes should apply for non-academic leave.
+Unforeseen and unavoidable conflicting responsibilities may be grounds for in-block concessions - students should discuss these with the course Tutor before the beginning of the block whenever possible and must notify the Tutor of these by the end of the second day of the block.
+Students should explore ways to adapt foreseen conflicting responsibilities to enhance their learning at Quest whenever possible and appropriate.